danthorpe/swift-networking/README.md

 While this is fine, it's very low level and not recommended for most use-cases.
 Instead applications typically which to decode payload `Data` value into a specific `Coadable` type.
 This is where the `Request` type can be used.

-`Request` is a generic value with composes the `HTTPRequestData` value, along with the ability to decode `Data` into some `Body` type.
+`Request` is a generic value which composes the `HTTPRequestData` value, along with the ability to decode `Data` into some `Body` type.
 If the desired `Body` type conforms to `Decodable` this is automatic, but full customization is supported.
-It's even possible to decode the data to an intermediate "data-transport-object" before converting that the desired `Body` for use as an application domain type.
+It's even possible to decode the data to a decodable intermediate "data-transport-object" before converting that the desired `Body` for use as an application domain type.

 ```swift
 // Access the network client